Summer 2014 Orientation

 Planning your Arrival Date:

 For students who will be living off campus: Those students who elect to live off campus are required to make their own arrangements for housing upon your arrival in the United States.
-We strongly recommend you arrive in the United States a few days early, so that you have time to settle in, adjust to the time difference, and be rested to begin the orientation program starting on Thursday, January 2, 2014.
+We strongly recommend you arrive in the United States a few days early so that you have time to settle in, adjust to the time difference, and be rested to begin the orientation program starting on Thursday, May 8, 2014.
 A listing of local hotels can be found in the International Resource Guide.

 Orientation will include important sessions such as placement exams, registration and academic advising.
 Details of the general orientation program can be found on Florida Tech's Orientation Website.